guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/15_Authentication_and_Authorization/01_OAuth/README.md

 There are two standard ways of sending credentials

-** 1) Bearer Token:** The access token can only be placed in POST request body or GET URL parameter as a fallback option in the authorization HTTP header.
+1) **Bearer Token:** The access token can only be placed in POST request body or GET URL parameter as a fallback option in the authorization HTTP header.

 They are included in the authorization header:
 ```